mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

    If you are using ZFS and you only specified the target pool instead of the root dataset, remember to set `bootfs` correctly first.

-3. **(ZFS only)** An incorrect cachefile has been provided to the initrd.
-The initrd is trying to use potentially incorrect pool data instead of probing /dev.
+3. **(ZFS only)** An incorrect cachefile has been embedded in the initrd.
+The initrd is trying to use potentially incorrect pool data instead of scanning `/dev`.

-    The `zfs` hook embeds `/etc/zfs/zpool.cache` into the initrd being generated.
+    The `zfs` hook embeds `/etc/zfs/zpool.cache` into the initrd during generation.
 While this is often useful to reduce boot times, especially with large multi-disk pools, it may cause issues if the cachefile is stale or incorrect.
 Return back to the setup system, chroot, remove the cachefile and regenerate the UKI.
 The initrd should now attempt discovery the root pool via `zpool import -d /dev` instead of using the cachefile (or any `zfs_import_dir` you may have set via the kernel command line).

 If none of the previous steps work, you may want to try to boot the system from a different machine to ensure there's not a problem in the setup itself.